packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Webhooks: Code changes and releases

 #### Bitbucket Data Center / Server
 * OAuth: Users authenticate on Private Packagist with their Bitbucket Data Center / Server accounts.
-Follow [this setup](../docs/cloud/bitbucket-server-integration-setup.md) for the cloud plan or [this setup](../docs/self-hosted/bitbucket-server-integration-setup.md) for Self-Hosted.
+Follow [this setup](../docs/cloud/bitbucket-server-integration-setup.md) for Cloud plans or [this setup](../docs/self-hosted/bitbucket-server-integration-setup.md) for Self-Hosted.
 * Synchronization:
     * Keeps users and access permissions in sync with your Bitbucket Server projects
     * Individual collaborators aren't supported